 It’s possible that some jobs will only be advertised through union contacts.
 Going to union meetings can also be a really focused way of networking.
 This is all done through your local area, so find out where you local TU/TA is.

 It could be that you’re not getting jobs because your qualifications aren’t strong enough.
 If you have the money, this could be a good time to get new qualifications: you could consider going back to college or university, or taking out a Career Development Loan to help finance an evening class or training course.

 Networking isn’t just about business contacts or the people you meet at official events.
-If you think of all your friends and family – and all the people that they, in turn, know – the chances are that you have already gained a decent pool of contacts.
+If you think of all your friends and family, and all the people that they also know; the chances are that you have already gained a decent pool of contacts.

 You just never know.
 They may seem small and look insignificant but it’s worth a quick scan here and there for a juicy job that’s just down the road.
 Make use of social media too.
 Facebook is a great tool to find nearby work.

 Don’t limit your searches because of geography!
-Yes it’s a nuisance to spend half an hour or more in the train or in the car but the more flexible you are, the more jobs you can access.
+Yes it’s a nuisance to spend half an hour or more in the train or in the car, but the more flexible you are, the more jobs you can access.